In their own words

 We corresponded with prisons in London and eventually sent a letter to the Directorate of High Security.
 Following our involvement, the prisoner was temporarily moved to a London prison to enable his accumulated visits from elderly relatives to take place.

 Case Study E: released prisoner returning to his family abroad

 We received an inquiry via email from a prisoner who had been released and who wanted to contest the requirement that he remain in this country for the duration of his probation licence, instead of being allowed to return to live abroad with his wife and children.

 We corresponded with the probation service to no avail and eventually issued judicial review proceedings in the High Court, at which point the government solicitors asked probation to urgently reconsider its decision.
 Faced with the prospect of court proceedings in which they could not defend their decision, probation then made a new decision in our client’s favour.

 He says: “It should never have come to this and I should have been allowed to leave as soon as I was released, but PAS were amazing sorting it out for me.”

-A prisoner (Prisoner A) with a 16-year sentence had progressed to open conditions.
+Prisoner D, who had been sentenced to 16-years, had progressed to open conditions.
 However, as a result of a consecutive sentence imposed upon him (due to non-payment of a confiscation order), he was told that his eligibility dates for resettlement leave had changed, according to a blanket prison policy.

-PAS took the decision to Judicial Review on behalf of Prisoner A, which led to the prisoner’s resettlement leave being recalculated.
+PAS took the decision to Judicial Review on behalf of Prisoner D, which led to the prisoner’s resettlement leave being recalculated.
 The decision has also led to a new policy in the prison estate for prisoners with consecutive sentences placed on them due to non-payment of confiscation orders.
 Their resettlement leave is now subject to individual assessment.

 Thus, PAS taking on one test case eventually led to a significant policy change for an entire category of the prisoner community.